 It is exhilarating walking along the oceanfront, breathing the sea air, watching the bobbing sailboats in the bay.
 For those who are serious about hiking, the area has at least 443 hiking trails in the hills to suit all fitness levels.
 People in Marin County are avid hikers, so you will seldom be alone on the trails.
 Along the way, there is beautiful vegetation that changes with the seasons but above all, it is the views that are absolutely captivating.
 Families of deer roam free on the hillsides… do not be fearful if you encounter them, they are more fearful of you!
 A free map of the trails is available in some of the stores if you ask.

 Over the weekend Sausalito becomes congested with an influx of visitors, and sometimes it seems every one of them brought a bike.
-A crowd of cyclists comes over on the ferry with their bicycles and tend to take over the roads on their way to test their endurance on the many cycling trails that traverse the hillsides.
+A crowd of cyclists comes over on the ferry with their bicycles, or they cycle across the Golden Gate Bridge and tend to take over the roads on their way to test their endurance on the many cycling trails that traverse the hillsides.
 One can rent bikes on Fisherman’s Wharf in San Francisco and ride across the bridge, a distance of eight miles, or to rent a bike in Sausalito after taking the ferry, try:

 A Bicycle Odyssey, including electric bikes.